ingadhoc/product/product_prices_update/README.rst

 =====================
 Product Prices Update
 =====================
-This module add a wizard for update product prices.
+Add a wizard in the product.template Action menu to update the product prices.

 Installation
 ============

 To install this module, you need to:

+1-Just Install the module

 Configuration